grrrr/py/readme.txt

 The py/pyext package should run with Python version >= 2.1.
-It has been thoroughly tested with versions 2.2 to 2.4
+It has been thoroughly tested with versions 2.2 to 2.5

+The default build setting using PY_USE_GIL requires Python version >= 2.3.

 Check out the sample patches and scripts